owanh-hyuna/complete-nodejs-dev-course/README.md

-# Training Tutorial: Simple Node.js Notes App
+# Simple Node.js Notes App

 This repo serves to demonstrate the following: